wsphd/csun-rsp/strategic-alignment.md

 Priorities:

   * Encourage the hiring and retention of library faculty, staff, and administrators who represent the diversity of our community and are guided by the principles of diversity, equity, inclusion, social justice, and accessibility.
-    * **Potential Alignment** - An indirect benefit of using HPC resources is that the campus is helping to build the underlying workforce pipeline to ensure that there are more and better candidates for a position that more fully represent the diversity of the community and society.
+    * **Potential Alignment** - An indirect benefit of using HPC resources is that the campus is helping to build the underlying workforce pipeline to ensure that there are more and better candidates for positions that more fully represent the diversity of the community and society.

   * Support library employees’ professional development through continuing education, leadership training, and mentoring, and acknowledge the contributions of those who further the Library’s mission, vision, values, and strategic priorities.
     * **Potential Alignment** - Skills, knowledge, and abilities related to HPC resources is critical to this goal, at least for some employees.